 “Providing unlimited resources to college students does nothing to prepare them for financial independence in the future,” Harkness said.

 Instead, be clear with your child about how much you’ll contribute to his or her tuition and other expenses and what you expect them to contribute from their savings and from working.
 Then, create a budget that shows how to make the money last.

 Creating a budget for college expenses won’t help if your child doesn’t stick to it, though.
 In a single semester, college students can blow through an entire summer’s worth of earnings that are supposed to cover a year’s worth of expenses like laundry, snacks, and off-campus activities.

 Harkness, the mother of one college graduate and one college freshman, said the result may be getting a job in the second semester and cutting expenses to make ends meet.
 If your child does make this mistake, at least it won’t have dire consequences.
 He or she will learn a lesson about budgeting that will benefit him or her long after they graduate.

 When creating that budget, don’t forget about extracurricular activities.
 (Related: Budget basics)

-Fraternities, clubs and organizations often charge dues that students need to budget for when calculating what they need to make it through the semester, Kinkaid said.
+Fraternities and sororities, clubs, and other student organizations often charge dues that students need to budget for when calculating what they need to make it through the semester, Kinkaid said.

 Getting into credit card debt